MicroStrategy/rest-api-docs/docs/common-workflows/administration/manage-drivers/manage-drivers.md

 ---
 title: Manage drivers
-description: Driver is a new object type added since MicroStrategy 2021 Update 8.
+description: Driver is a new object type added since Strategy 2021 Update 8.
 This page contains a summary of REST APIs of "drivers" endpoint.
 You can use REST API requests to retrieve a driver's definition or retrieve a list of drivers' definitions or update a driver's definition.
 ---

 <Available since="2021 Update 9" />